 Furniture and equipment funding for state schools

-- Furniture and equipment funding for upgrades and modernisation projects
+- Upgrades and modernisation projects

-- Furniture and equipment funding for new space
+- Funding for new space

 - Insuring furniture and equipment